n3wt0n/WorkItemsHistory/README.md

 ##Usage
 Install the Extension in your account.
 Go to the "Work" section and click the "History" hub (in the top navigation bar, near "Backlog" and "Queries").

+You can find this extension [here on the VS Marketplace](https://marketplace.visualstudio.com/items?itemName=DB.WorkItemHistory)

 ##Contribute
 Contributions to this extension are welcome.
 Here is how you can contribute to WorkItems History: